Phactum/taxiride-blueprint/spi/README.md

 }
 ```

-This data has a 1:1 relationship to a particular workflow (a running instance of a process).
+This data has a 1:1 relationship to a particular workflow (a running instance of a BPMN process).
 The Taxi Ride Blueprint uses a dedicated JPA entity per workflow for storing those values.
 This entity might be split up into a couple of sub-entities (many-to-many, one-to-many, many-to-one relations and embedded objects) but the root of that entity-tree is the record connected to the workflow.
 In terms of DDD this entire tree is called *an aggregate*.

 ### Start a workflow